XMoSalahX/Managing-Gateway-Nest-Mongo/README.md

 ### **DELETE /gateway/devices**
 Remove a device from a gateway by providing the `gatewayId` and `deviceId`.

+## Server Extra Features
+- The server contains a base abstract class to handle repositories with repeated operations.
+- An exception handler is implemented to extract useful errors in the response.
+- Logging is performed using Winston with log files created per day.
+- The server handles graceful shutdown correctly.

 ## Unit Tests
 The project includes unit tests to ensure that the core functionality works as expected.
 To run the tests, use the following command:
    ```bash